-If you own a home, you have to be always on the lookout for mold colonies sprouting up.
+If you own a home, you have to always look for mold colonies sprouting up.
 Mold is not necessarily bad per se it just is not good to have it growing in your home.
 It’s okay if it grows outside somewhere only not in your house.
 Since mold can be dangerous and may require hazardous mold remediation, let us discuss the most common locations for mold to grow in your home and how you should check for it in those areas.

 Bathrooms Often Need Hazardous Mold Remediation